-- 1.7.1 A Person must make an application for Priority Status to the Registrar for their eligible licence using that Registrar's form. - 1.7.2 A Person must apply for each eligible licence, in each relevant namespace, where the domain name is unique.

-NOTE: For example: .au Domain Administration LTD will make one application for auDA.org.au, auDA.com.au; auDA net.au, and auDA.asn.au as the same name is registered for multiple eligible licences. .

-- 1.7.3 A Person must make an application for Priority Status to the Registrar before or on TBA. - 1.7.4 A Registrar must reject an application by a Person for Priority Status which is received by the Registrar after TBA. - 1.7.5 An application must include: - (1) the name of the Person applying; - (2) the details of the eligible licence or licences and the relevant domain name or names; - (3) evidence that the Person satisfies the eligibility criteria for a licence in the .au namespace; - (4) agreement to the Priority Status Terms and Conditions as specified in paragraph 1.10 of these .auDA Rules; and - (5) the payment of the application fee. - 1.7.6 A Person making an application for Priority Status must provide the Registrar with the authorisation code for each eligible licence. - 1.7.7 A Registrar must reject an application for Priority Registration where the Person has not provided the authorisation code for each eligible licence. - 1.7.8 A Person's eligibility for Priority Status is determined by the Registrar at the date of making the application. - 1.7.9 A Registrar must reject an application from the Person in the following circumstances:
+- 1.7.1 A Person who holds an Eligible Licence who wishes to apply for a .au direct domain name that is an exact match to the domain name of the Eligible Licence, must make an application for Priority Status to the Registrar for their Eligible licence using that Registrar's form before the end of the Application Period. - 1.7.2 If a Person wishes to apply for a .au direct domain name and that Person already holds the unique name as a domain name in multiple namespaces, the Person need only make one application for recognition of Priority Status in relation to that unique name.
+This application will grant the Person Priority Status in each relevant namespace. - NOTE: For example: .au Domain Administration Limited need only make one application for the recognition of the Priority Status of auDA.org.au in order to apply for recognition of Priority Status for auda.au, and need not make applications for auDA.com.au; auDA net.au, and auDA.asn.au as these domains are related to the same unique name. - 1.7.3 A Person who wishes to apply for a .au direct domain name must make an application for Priority Status with respect to the relevant Eligible licence to the Registrar before or on the Priority Closing Date. - 1.7.4 A Registrar must reject an application by a Person for Priority Status which is received by the Registrar after the Priority Closing Date. - 1.7.5 An application must include: - (1) the name of the Person applying; - (2) the details of the Eligible licence or licences and the relevant domain name or names; - (3) evidence that the Person satisfies the eligibility criteria for a licence in.au direct; - (4) agreement to the Priority Status Terms and Conditions as specified in paragraph 1.10 of the .auDA Priority Rules; and - (5) the payment of the application fee. - 1.7.6 A Person making an application for Priority Status must provide the Registrar with the Authorisation code for each Eligible licence. - 1.7.7 A Registrar must reject an application for Priority Registration where the Person has not provided the Authorisation code for each Eligible licence. - 1.7.8 A Person's eligibility for Priority Status is determined by the Registrar at the date of making the application.

-(a) the Person no longer satisfies the eligibility or allocation criteria to hold the eligible licence in the relevant namespace; or but

-(b) the Person does not satisfy the eligibility criteria to the register a licence in the .au namespace.

-- 1.7.10 After making an application, the Person: - (1) will not be able to update or change their Registrant information for the eligible licence in the Registry Data; and - (2) cannot transfer the eligible licence to another Person during the Application Period;
+- 1.7.9 A Registrar must reject an application from the Person in the following circumstances: - (a) the Person no longer satisfies the eligibility or allocation criteria within the .auDA Published Policies to hold the Eligible licence in the relevant namespace; or - (b) the Person does not satisfy the eligibility criteria (within the meaning of Rule 2.4.
+3 of the .auDA Licensing Rules) to register a licence in the .au direct. - 1.7.10 After making an application, the Person: - (1) will not be able to update or change their Registrant information for the Eligible licence in the Registry Data; and - (2) cannot transfer the Eligible licence to another Person during the Application Period;